NoahBurkholder/wiki-noah/docs/code.md

 You can make a custom loop which only updates every 20 seconds if you wanted to, or simply mimic the Update loop without hurting the buttery smoothness of your Camera transforms thanks to asynchronicity! :100:

+### And Before You Ask...

+1. There is *no hard limit* to the number of coroutines you can have.
+    1. Like the number of update loops running concurrently, your coroutines will scale nicely into the hundreds and even thousands.
+    2. Like update loops, each coroutine has a small instance overhead to be aware of.
+    3. *Fun fact: it's much more efficient to have a single update loop update 1000 objects than 1000 objects updating in their own loop.*
+2. Coroutines are more efficient *90% of the time* when regular intervals are required.
+    1. The only exception is looping *every* frame.
+3. Coroutines are more efficient *100% of the time* when any irregular timing is involved.
+    1. Coroutines are also more understandable to programmers 100% of the time when any irregular timing is involved.
+4. If you want **synchronicity**, this is one of the only times you'll deliberately choose an update loop.

 As you'll discover, using `yield return` is one of coroutines' most powerful tools for sequencing and looping.
 The idea is that a `yield return` keyword will *wait* for whatever is to the right of it to finish, and then *it will continue from where it was yielding*.
 The implications of this are pretty neat...

 ### Custom Intervals